nandangpy/nandangpy.github.io/_posts/2023-07-10-laravel-best-practice.md

 Convenient, right?

 But, in my personal opinion, this is a bit dangerous pattern.
 Not only the implementation logic is hidden from the Controller, but the mere existence of those operations is not clear.
 Imagine a new developer joining the team in a year, would they check all the possible observer methods when maintaining the User registration?
 Of course, it's possible to figure it out, but still, it's not obvious.
-And our goal is to make the code more maintainable, so the fewer "surprises", the better.
+And our goal is to make the code more maintainable, so the fewer **"surprises"**, the better.
 So, I'm not a big fan of Observers.

 ## Conclusion

 Looking at this article now, I realize I've only scratched the surface of possible separations of the code, on a very simple example.
 In fact, in this simple example, it may seem that we made the application more complex, creating many more PHP classes instead of just one.

 But, in this example, those separate code parts are short.
 In real life, they may be much more complex, and by separating them, we made them more manageable, so every part may be handled by a separate developer, for example.